 In this shot you can see the checkerboard floor:

 I’m not sure about the odd window treatment over the bed:

 In one of the deleted scenes on the DVD we get a look at the upstairs landing that isn’t seen in the movie:

 Owen Wilson says he based the character of Dupree on a dog he used to have.
-And that explains a lot, doesn’t it?
+That explains a lot, doesn’t it? 😉

-Craftsman-style houses like this are so popular in the movies.
-Makes me wonder why more builders aren’t taking note and trying to recreate some of the classic home styles that may be small on square footage but are big on charm and character.
-I’d take one of these over a sprawling McMansion with soaring ceilings any day.
+Craftsman-style houses like this are so popular in the movies that it makes me wonder why more builders aren’t taking note and trying to recreate some of the classic home styles that may be small on square footage but are big on charm and character.
+I’d take one of these over a sprawling McMansion any day!